aolsenjazz/port-manager/README.md

  * @return { PortPair }    A representation of both input and output ports */ export function get(id) {...}

-/**
- * Close all connections to ports.
-All ports are automatically connected when available ports change.
- */
-export function closeAll() {...}
 ```

 ### `PortPair`